viktorsmari/viktorsmari.github.io/_posts/2021-05-28-why-i-quit-facebook.md

 ### Obstacles

-It was surprisingly easy to get my family and friends on Signal Signal has groups and is simple to use.
+It was surprisingly easy to get my family and friends on Signal.

+Signal has groups, video calls and is simple to use.

 Some people already use WhatsApp - but that is **also owned by Facebook!** So that was not an option for me.